-The sale of receivables is VAT-exempt under Articles 9(27)(a) and (c) of the Portuguese VAT Code, which are in line with Article 135(a) and (c) of the VAT Directive (EC Directive 2006/112/EC).
-Pursuant to the Securitisation Tax Regime, no value-added tax is due on the administration or management of securitisation funds or on the fees and commissions regarding management services falling under Article 5 of the Securitisation Law, as described in our answer to question 9.3 above.
+The sale of receivables is VAT-exempt under Article 9(27)(a) and (c) of the Portuguese VAT Code, which is in line with Article 135(b) and (d) of the VAT Directive (Directive 2006/112/EC).
+Pursuant to the Securitisation Tax Regime, no VAT is due on the administration or management of securitisation funds or on the fees and commissions regarding management services falling under Article 5 of the Securitisation Law, as described in our answer to question 9.3 above.
+It should be noted, however, that this exemption does cover debt collection.
+Therefore, if the financing is not an essential element of the credit securitisation contract, but rather subordinated to mere debt collection, the exemption does not apply.